-The University of Saskatchewan (U of S) is a major research-intensive university located in the heart of the vibrant city of Saskatoon, Saskatchewan, Canada.
-Our picturesque main campus is home to world-class teaching and research facilities, including the Canadian Light Source, Canada’s national centre for synchrotron research; the Vaccine and Infectious Disease Organization International Vaccine Centre (VIDO-InterVac), one of the world’s most advanced containment level 3 facilities; and the Global Institute for Water Security, where key priorities include the sustainable use of the world’s water resources.
+The University of Saskatchewan (U of S) is a major research-intensive university located in the heart of Saskatoon, Saskatchewan, Canada.
+Our picturesque campus is home to world-class teaching and research facilities including the Canadian Light Source, Canada’s national synchrotron; the Vaccine and Infectious Disease Organization International Vaccine Centre (VIDO-InterVac), one of the world’s most advanced containment level 3 facilities; and the Global Institute for Water Security, where key priorities include the sustainable use of the world’s water resources.